cloudflare/workers-sdk/.changeset/swift-pears-carry.md

 "wrangler": minor
 ---

-feat: Updates `wrangler pages functions build` to support including values from `wrangler.toml` in the Functions upload.
+feat: Updates `wrangler pages functions build` to support using configuration from `wrangler.toml` in the generated output.